-The School of Comparative Jurisprudence and Diplomacy is created.
+The School of Comparative Jurisprudence and Diplomacy was created.

-A new Law School building was erected adjacent to the College Building at 15th and H Streets NW.
+A new Law School building was erected adjacent to the College Building at Fifteenth and H Streets NW.

-The Law Lecture Hall in the Law Office Building (Columbian Building) was opened January 3rd.
+The Law Lecture Hall in the Law Office Building (Columbian Building) opened on January 3rd.
 This new building, located at 1420 H Street, NW, was erected solely for legal education.

 A special course in Patent Law and Patent Law Practice began in the Law School.
 Only members of the Bar or graduates in Law were eligible for the degree of Master of Laws.